jacopobr/procrastination-helper/README.md

 Is it useful?
 ABSOLUTELY NOT.<br>
 The app itself is the result of a procrastination session.

-## Why a fly as logo?
+## Why is there a fly as logo?
 I personally desing the logo during another procrastination session.
 The choice of a fly is due to the Italian way of saying 'Guardare le mosche che volano', i.e. 'Look at the flies flying'.
 That is an action the only pro-level-procrastinator can do, since they only need their surroundings to waste time.
 It's bad, I know.

 ## Usage
 Just visit <https://www.procrastination-helper.com> and push the button!
-If you are a good procrastinator, you should push the button until you discover all the possible suggestion!
+If you are a good procrastinator, you should push the button until you discover all the possible suggestions!

 ## How to contribute
 If you want to contribute, you probably procrastinate more than me.